 - Dolomiti Bus: timetable and fares for bus travelling in the Dolomites;

 - by train on the Bolzano-Fortezza-Lienz route, calling at Monguelfo, Villabassa and Dobbiaco;

 - Rentalcars: closest rental locations are Venice and Trento.

 - Flixbus to Cortina d’Ampezzo from Venezia, Verona, Milano.

 Flixbus.it – Book now

 - Never leave home without a reliable travel insurance.
 We recommend two options for you to compare.
-Get your quote with Worldnomads here, and get 10% off thanks to our A Million Travels code with Heymondo travel insurance here.
+Get your quote with Worldnomads here, and get up to 20% off thanks to our A Million Travels code with Heymondo travel insurance here.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?